1871fotc/1871fotc.github.io/snippets/thomas-welsby.md

 Welsby was elected to the Legislative Assembly in 1909 where he served until 1915.
 A 'club man' tall, well-built and amiable, Welsby loved history and sport.
 Foundation honorary tresurer (1913), president (1936-37) and vice-president (1917-36, 1937-41) of the [Historical Society of Queensland](https://queenslandhistory.org), he advocated that the government subsidise the society to collect Queensland's early records.
 He [bequeathed his large library to the society](https://queenslandhistory.org/welsby-library/).

-Welsby died aged 83 on 3^rd^ February 1941 at his New Farm home, *Amity*.
+Welsby died aged 83 on 3^rd^ February 1941 at his now heritage-listed New Farm home, *[Amity](https://apps.des.qld.gov.au/heritage-register/detail/?id=600264)*.

 <figure markdown>
   ![Thomas Welsby](../assets/thomas-welsby.jpg){ width="40%" }